Primordial black hole: History

+In November 2025, the LIGO/Virgo/KAGRA collaboration reported an unusual gravitational wave from a black hole merger with source masses small enough to suggest evidence for a sub-solar-mass black hole population such as primordial black holes formed in the early universe.
+As there have been no gravitational waves detected at z>1 (>6 Gya), and the sensitivity to lower-mass collisions falls off with distance, we are not currently able to detect collisions in the earliest half of the age of the universe.

+In late 2025, observations of high-redshift "little red dots" (LRDs) and early galaxies by the JWST provided constraints favoring the existence of massive black hole seeds such as from PBHs over standard stellar remnant models.
+In August 2025, Juodžbalis et al. reported a direct dynamical mass measurement of a black hole in a strongly lensed LRD at redshift z=7.04, finding a central mass of about 50 million solar masses, outweighing its galaxy's stars.
+The authors describe it as consistent with formation in the early universe.
+Subsequently, Tripodi et al. identified an active galactic nucleus in the LRD "CANUCS-LRD-z8.6" at about z=8.6, containing a roughly 10^{8} solar mass black hole that had grown rapidly before its host galaxy established significant stellar mass, consistent with extremely early formation or direct collapse.
+Concurrently, Chavez Ortiz et al. presented evidence for an active ~10^{7.2} solar mass black hole in the galaxy GHZ2 at z=12.34, less than 400 million years after the Big Bang — the most distant black hole identified to date — further challenging standard accretion limits and supporting rapid formation mechanisms.

 Formation

 Primordial black holes were possibly formed by the collapse of overdense regions in the inflationary or early radiation-dominated universe.

 Primordial black holes could have formed in the very early Universe (less than one second after the Big Bang) during the inflationary era, or in the very early radiation-dominated era.
 The essential ingredient for the formation of a primordial black hole is a fluctuation in the density of the Universe, inducing its gravitational collapse.
 One typically requires density contrasts $\delta \rho / \rho \sim 0.1$ (where $\rho$ is the density of the Universe) to form a black hole.

 Production mechanisms

 There are several mechanisms able to produce such inhomogeneities in the context of cosmic inflation (in hybrid inflation models).
 Some examples include:

 Axion inflation

 Axion inflation is a theoretical model in which the axion acts as an inflaton field.
 Because of the time period it is created at, the field is oscillating at its minimal potential energy.
 These oscillations are responsible for the energy density fluctuations in the early universe.
 For a review of production mechanisms arising from various models of inflation, see Ref.